dotnet/docs/docs/framework/wcf/feature-details/queuing-in-wcf.md

  The binding has two properties of interest:

 -   `DeadLetterQueue`: This property is an enumeration that indicates whether a dead-letter queue is requested.
 The enumeration also contains the kind of dead-letter queue, if one is requested.
-The values are `None`, `System`, and `Custom`. [!INCLUDE[crabout](../../../../includes/crabout-md.md)] the interpretation of these properties, see [Using Dead-Letter Queues to Handle Message Transfer Failures](../../../../docs/framework/wcf/feature-details/using-dead-letter-queues-to-handle-message-transfer-failures.md)
+The values are `None`, `System`, and `Custom`.
+For more information about the interpretation of these properties, see [Using Dead-Letter Queues to Handle Message Transfer Failures](../../../../docs/framework/wcf/feature-details/using-dead-letter-queues-to-handle-message-transfer-failures.md)

 -   `CustomDeadLetterQueue`: This property is the Uniform Resource Identifier (URI) address of the application-specific dead-letter queue.
 This is required if `DeadLetterQueue`.`Custom` is chosen.

 #### Poison Message Handling properties
  When the service reads messages from the target queue under a transaction, the service may fail to process the message for various reasons.
 The message is then put back into the queue to be read again.
 To deal with messages that fail repeatedly, a set of poison-message handling properties can be configured in the binding.
-There are four properties: `ReceiveRetryCount`, `MaxRetryCycles`, `RetryCycleDelay`, and `ReceiveErrorHandling`. [!INCLUDE[crabout](../../../../includes/crabout-md.md)] these properties, see [Poison Message Handling](../../../../docs/framework/wcf/feature-details/poison-message-handling.md).
+There are four properties: `ReceiveRetryCount`, `MaxRetryCycles`, `RetryCycleDelay`, and `ReceiveErrorHandling`.
+For more information about these properties, see [Poison Message Handling](../../../../docs/framework/wcf/feature-details/poison-message-handling.md).

 #### Security Properties
  MSMQ exposes its own security model, such as access control lists (ACLs) on a queue or sending authenticated messages.
 The `NetMsmqBinding` exposes these security properties as part of its transport security settings.
 There are two properties in the binding for transport security: `MsmqAuthenticationMode` and `MsmqProtectionLevel`.
 Settings in these properties depend on how MSMQ is configured.
 For more information, see [Securing Messages Using Transport Security](../../../../docs/framework/wcf/feature-details/securing-messages-using-transport-security.md).